Cat-Denton/leap-year/README.md

 ## Tests

-Describe: isLeapYear()
+Describe: isLeapYear() \n
-Test: "It returns false for years that are not leap years."
+Test: "It returns false for years that are not leap years." \n Expect(isLeapYear(1997)).toEqual(false);
-Expect(isLeapYear(1997)).toEqual(false);

-Test: "It returns true for years that are divisible by 4" Expect(isLeapYear(1900)).toEqual(true);
+Test: "It returns true for years that are divisible by 4" \n Expect(isLeapYear(1900)).toEqual(true);

-Test: "It returns false for years that are divisible by 100" Expect(isLeapYear(1900)).toEqual(false);
+Test: "It returns false for years that are divisible by 100"\n Expect(isLeapYear(1900)).toEqual(false);

-Test: "It returns true for years that are divisible by 400" Expect(isLeapYear(1600)).toEqual(true);
+Test: "It returns true for years that are divisible by 400"\n Expect(isLeapYear(1600)).toEqual(true);

 ## Setup/Installation Requirements